-If you experience sacroiliac joint pain, which might present as low back or pelvic pain, pain management specialists Jay Shah, MD, Jeffrey Deygoo, MD, and the team have pain-relieving solutions at SamWell Institute for Pain Management in Colonia and Livingston, New Jersey.
+If you experience sacroiliac joint pain, which might present as low back or pelvic pain, pain management specialists Jay Shah, MD, and the team have pain-relieving solutions at SamWell Institute for Pain Management in Colonia and Livingston, New Jersey.
 They offer sacroiliac joint fusion and other surgical and nonsurgical solutions to restore your quality of life.
 Schedule an appointment by phone or online to learn more about your options.

 Sacroiliac joint pain is discomfort in one or both of your sacroiliac joints, which are joints that connect your hip bones to the lower spine.
 You might mistake sacroiliac pain with other low back pain issues.
 Treatment with specialists at SamWell Institute for Pain Management can offer you relief.

 If you suffer from sacroiliac joint pain, you might experience a feeling of discomfort near your lower back, butt, or pelvis when you:

 Seeking treatment with Dr. Shah and his team is the best way to overcome sacroiliac joint pain and prevent it from recurring.